General Questions

 I see you have a Registration page, what is that for?

-If you will be attending a number of conference events, utilizing Conference transportation and eating meals provided by GPTC, registration is required.
-Typically, registration is only required for out of town visitors staying at the Conference hotel.
+That is for the New Play Festival!
+If you will be attending a number of Festival events, utilizing Festival transportation, and eating meals provided by GPTC, registration is required, especially for out-of-town visitors staying at the Festival hotel – our partner, Element Omaha Midtown Crossing.
 See our Registration page for more details.

 I’d like to be an actor, director or technician for the GPTC, how do I submit my name?

-GPTC will assign PlayLab directors after plays are chosen (typically March of each year) and directors will cast each play.
-PlayFest personnel are also assigned and casted using the database as a reference.
+GPTC will assign PlayLab directors after plays are chosen (typically in March of each year) and directors will cast each play.
+We also use the database as a resource when casting Commons Season productions.

 Visiting Guest Artists, Playwrights and Design Wing